morganstanley/hobbes/doc/en/language/types.rst

 Primitive Types
 ===============

-The Hobbes primitive types are arranged in memory in a manner which allows for free marshalling when Hobbes is executing in a c++ process.
+The Hobbes primitive types are arranged in memory in a manner which allows for free marshalling when Hobbes is executing in a C++ process.
 Each of the primitive types has a simple literal syntax allowing for the easy initialisation of a value:

 Unit
   A simple null-type with only one value